UOB-Share-and-Learn/.github/profile/README.md

 ## ✍️ How to Contribute

-We warmly welcome contributions from everyone!

 ### 1️⃣ Fork & Pull Request
-1. Click the **Fork** button at the top right
+1. Click **Fork**
 2. Add your materials to the correct folder
 3. Submit a **Pull Request (PR)**
-4. A maintainer will review and merge your contribution
+4. Maintainer reviews and merges

 ### 2️⃣ Submit via Issues
-If you're not familiar with Git:
 - Go to **Issues**
-- Create a new Issue and attach your materials or links
+- Create a new Issue with materials or links
-- We’ll help organize and upload it for you
+- We organize and upload for you

 ---

 ## 🧠 Discussions & Q&A

 Use **Discussions** or **Issues** to:
-- Ask questions across different subjects
+- Ask questions across subjects
 - Discuss lecture content, assignments, or concepts
 - Share insights and help others

-> Please keep discussions respectful and constructive.
+> Keep discussions respectful and constructive.
 No spam, discrimination, or offensive content.

 ---

 ## ⚠️ Copyright Notice

-- Upload **only** materials that are **your own work**, **authorized to share**, or **public domain**
+- Upload **only** your work, authorized to share, or public domain
-- Do not upload copyrighted textbooks, slides, or other protected content without permission
+- Do not upload copyrighted materials without permission
-- Any infringing content will be removed immediately, and repeat offenders may be banned
+- Violations will be removed; repeat offenders may be banned

 ---